How to grow daisy flower

 Abundant watering, especially during summer.

 Used for gardens, flower pots, flower beds.
 It has medicinal properties, being suitable as a diuretic, tonic, expectorant and antitussive.
 External use has vulnerary properties.
-(More information on the medicinal properties in the listing above)
+(More information on the medicinal properties in the listing below)

 Daisy, environment and exposure

-In can grow in full sun, demi-shade or full shade.
+It can grow in full sun, demi-shade or full shade.

 From seeds in late summer or by division in autumn.
 It spreads by seed and by division of clumps.